-- Establishing criteria such as the following: - The identification of unusual circumstances or risks in an engagement or class of engagements as determined by Coy Barton. - An engagement quality control review is required by law or regulation. - Evaluating all engagements against the criteria - Performing an engagement quality control review for all engagements that meet the criteria
+- Establishing criteria such as the following: - New attest engagements in government for which the firm has no current experience. - A governmental engagement quality control review is required by law or regulation. - Evaluating all governmental engagements against the criteria - Performing a governmental engagement quality control review for all engagements that meet the criteria

-The firm establishes procedures addressing the nature, timing, extent, and documentation of the engagement quality control review.
+The firm establishes procedures addressing the nature, timing, extent, and documentation of the governmental engagement quality control review.